Course Code: GFOK020

 Teaching and learning methods used in this course are: interactive lectures, small group and plenary discussions, individualpresentations, case studies, and reflective writing.

-Jens Kabo, examiner, Division of Engineering Education Research
+Jens Kabo, examiner and teacher, Division of Engineering Education Research

 Teaching and Learning STEM: A practical guide by Rebecca Brent & Richard M. Felder, Wiley, 2016, is the main